|Nutritional Guidelines (per serving)|

 - 1 1/2 to 2 cups fresh ramps (thinly sliced and cleaned, both white and green parts)

 - 1 teaspoon dry mustard

 - 2 cups/8 ounces shredded Cheddar cheese

-Butter a 2 1/2 to 3-quart baking dish and set aside.
+Butter a 2 1/2 to the 3-quart baking dish and set aside.

 Heat a large skillet over medium heat.
 Add the sausage and cook, breaking up and stirring, until browned and no longer pink.

 Remove to brown paper bags or paper towels to drain, leaving just a few teaspoons of drippings in the skillet.

 Put the skillet back on the heat and add the sliced ramps.
 Sauté, stirring constantly, for about 1 minute, until softened and wilted.
 Remove from the heat and set aside.